-Tony Gammell, KHC Huntsman since 2000, grew up in Ireland and learned his trade there, as well as in England and Scotland where there are no American Fox Hounds.
-However, he has become an extremely enthusiastic advocate for the American Fox Hound with its superior nose and cry and suitability to this country and climate.
-Tony has continued Jake Carle’s bloodlines, emphasizing the behavioral quality of eagerness to please which is important in riot-proofing and coming home with all hounds on.
-Tony has brought in additional American male and female lines including hounds from the Brandywine Hunt.
-Tony handles his hounds from the day they are whelped, and his puppies walk out with the rest of the pack off couples by the end of April.
+Paul Wilson, Keswick’s Professional Huntsman, guides the pack throughout the hunt.
+He was born in South Shields, near Newcastle in northeast England.
+Wilson ascended through the ranks of hunt service in England, Ireland, Italy, Pennsylvania, and Canada before coming to Keswick.
+Paul continues Jake Carle’s bloodlines, emphasizing the behavioral quality of eagerness to please which is important in riot-proofing and coming home with all hounds on.
+Paul handles his hounds from the day they are whelped, and his puppies walk out with the rest of the pack off couples by the end of April.
 The Keswick pack has maintained a high level of performance in the hunting field for many years.
-Though Tony treats hound shows as no more than a brief diversion, KHC hounds have recently won championships in the ring.
+Though Paul treats hound shows as no more than a brief diversion, KHC hounds have recently won championships in the ring.

 The History of The Keswick Hunt Club